Tug-of-war between idioms' figurative and literal interpretations in LLMs: Acknowledgements

 \section{Acknowledgements}

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC Starting Grant “Individualized Interaction in Discourse”, grant agreement No. 948878).
 Funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 232722074 – SFB 1102.
+We gratefully acknowledge the stimulating research environment of the GRK 2853/1 ``Neuroexplicit Models of Language, Vision, and Action'', funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number 471607914.